FreeCAD/FreeCAD-Enhancement-Proposals/FEPs/FEP-0011-generic-collaboration-framework/README.md

 [Markdown](https://www.markdownguide.org/).
 This allows users to easily create links or minor markup features such as making text bold.

-Links are created using the Markdown syntax.
+Links are created using Markdown syntax.
 The following URL schemes are used for the items above:
 - topics: `topic:identifier`,
 - comments: `comment:identifier`,
 - snapshots: `snapshot:identifier`,